dbmi-bgm/cgap-annotations/docs/variants_sources.rst

 hg19 Liftover
 +++++++++++++

 This liftover (hg38 to hg19) is carried out exclusively with pyliftover (currently v0.4).

+The hg38 to hg19 chain file was supplied to pyliftover from UCSC: http://hgdownload.cse.ucsc.edu/goldenpath/hg38/liftOver/hg38ToHg19.over.chain.gz

 hgvsg
 +++++